Jaysh al-Sharqiya (2017): History

 Jaysh al-Sharqiya announced its formation through a press release on 23 November 2017.
 It was made up of fighters from eastern Syria, from the governorates of Deir ez-Zor, Al-Hasakah and Raqqa, but was expelled from these territories by the Islamic State in 2014.
 Its commander was Hussein Hamadi.
 Shortly after the group's formation, it declared having 1,000 men under its command, from fifteen separate factions.
-Some fighters come from Ahrar al-Sharqiya, Ahrar al-Sham and the Authenticity and Development Front.
+Some fighters came from Ahrar al-Sharqiya, Ahrar al-Sham and the Authenticity and Development Front.

 Supported by Turkey, which notably supplied it with armored personnel carriers, Jaysh al-Sharqiya was integrated into the Syrian National Army and participated in the Battle of Afrin in early 2018, where it fought on the Jindires front to the south.
 After the battle, the group remained based in this region.
-Like many other rebel groups in Afrin, Jaysh al-Sharqiya has been accused of several kidnappings and attacks against the Kurds in the region.
+Like many other rebel groups in Afrin, Jaysh al-Sharqiya was accused of several kidnappings and attacks against the Kurds in the region.